Exponential stability in the perturbed central force problem: Introduction and statement of the main result

 First we analyze the regions~(1) following the approach adopted in~\cite{RCD}.
 The idea is to exploit the fact that, for one-dimensional systems, the Birkhoff normal form is convergent close to a nondegenerate minimum of the potential.
 Thus, at least in principle, one can effectively introduce action-angle variables via Birkhoff normal form and compute the expansion of the Arnold determinant at a minimum.
 In~\cite{RCD}, using the expansion of the Hamiltonian at order two in the actions, it was shown that the zero order term of the Arnold determinant vanishes if and only if the potential fulfills a suitable forth order differential equation.
 In the present paper, pushing further the expansions with the aid of the Mathematica$^{TM}$ algebraic manipulator, we expand the Hamiltonian up to order four and we show that the first order term of the Arnold determinant vanishes if the potential fulfills a suitable sixth order differential equation.
 Finally, still using symbolic manipulation, we show than only the Keplerian and Harmonic potentials satisfy these differential equations.
 Thus, these are the only two cases in which the expansion of the Arnold determinant at the minimum vanishes.

 Second we study the regions (2).
 Here we compute the asymptotic expansion of the Arnold determinant at the maximum and prove that it is divergent.
-Thus, if there is a maximum, then the Hamiltonian is almost everywhere quasiconvex in the region above it.
-Actually, in view of the discussion about the regions~(1), this is true also in the region below the maximum.
+Thus, if the effective potential has a maximum, then the Hamiltonian is almost everywhere quasiconvex in the region above it.
 The formula for the behavior of the actions at the maximum has been already obtained by Neishtadt in \cite{neishtadt1987change}.
 Here we give an independent proof based on a normal form result for one dimensional Hamiltonians at saddle points due to Giorgilli \cite{Gio01}.
 We remark that similar formul{\ae} have also been re-derived by Biasco and Chierchia in \cite{2017arXiv170206480B} for the study of the measure of invariant tori in nearly-integrable systems.

 {\it Acknowledgments.} We thank Francesco Fass\`o for suggesting the connection between the result of~\cite{RCD} and the Bertrand's theorem; Francesco De Vecchi for a hint on the method to find the common solutions of two differential equations; Anatoly Neishtadt for suggesting the formula giving the expansion of the action variable at a maximum, namely~\eqref{I1finale}; Luca Biasco for a discussion on the asymptotic expansion of the actions at maxima of the potential and Michela Procesi for suggesting to use our strategy for a new proof of Bertrand's theorem.